 2. Choose your models and looks wisely

 You may like a model’s skin color and movement; but if you’re not sure about the neck tattoo or nose ring, then choose someone else.
 You will rack up huge editing costs if you want an editor to cover up blemishes, tattoos, etc on video.
-Our recommendation is to always select a model whose natural appearance is well suited to your brand.
+Our recommendation is to always select a model whose natural appearance is well-suited to your brand.

-Similarly, you want the models to have easy-to-maintain hair-styles during the shoot.
+Similarly, you want the models to have easy-to-maintain hair styles during the shoot.
 Waves that need zhuzhing, or pinned styles that come apart with every outfit change, will slow up the process considerably as hair stylists are called on-set over and over to work their magic.
 And fixing unwanted fly-aways in post-production is not a quick (or cheap) fix.

-Finally, make sure you have a wardrobe fitting ahead of the shoot date to ensure the clothes or accessories not only fit, but look good on the model.
+Finally, make sure you have a wardrobe fitting ahead of the shoot date to ensure the clothes or accessories not only fit but look good on the model.
 You cannot afford to have adjustments made on the fly on the day of the shoot, nor should there be any pinning or complicated prepping — especially with 360 video where you can’t have visible pinning or taping.

 3. Definitely Double-Dip

 We usually recommend capturing both your still shots and your video on the same set.
-While this may lower the product shot count from the still set, it allows the brand to save time and money by dressing, styling, and prepping the models once per look – meaning you don’t need to recreate each look for video on an entirely separate day.
+While this may lower the product shot count from the skill set, it allows the brand to save time and money by dressing, styling, and prepping the models once per look – meaning you don’t need to recreate each look for video on an entirely separate day.